mika-n/NGPCarMenu/ReadMe.md

 - Customized car and camera position to take automatic screenshots of 3D car models (well, not yet implemented in INI config file.
 Car and cam position is pre-set in the plugin code.
 Maybe the next version moves this setting to INI file).
 - Longer car model names in car specs window (as much there is room on the screen).
 - Longer car menu names (up to 30 chars).
-- RBRTM plugin integration (ie. show the information and a preview car image in RBRTM car selection menu).
+- RBRTM plugin integration (ie. shows the information and a car preview image in RBRTM car selection menu and map preview images in Shakedown menu).

 The plugin supports **RBRTM Czech Tournament** plugin (V0.88) integration.
 Use NGPCarMenu in-game menu or INI file to enable/disable this integration.